TOM (mascot): TOM I

 The first tiger, TOM, was purchased for $1,500 by the Highland Hundred Football Boosters in 1972.
 TOM was placed in a dog kennel and flown to Memphis on November 9, 1972.
-The tiger cub was taken to Athletic Director Billy J. Murphy's office for a press conference and was officially presented to Memphis University in a Liberty Bowl Memorial Stadium ceremony during the November 11, 1972 football game against the University of Cincinnati.
+The tiger cub was taken to Athletic Director Billy J. Murphy's office for a press conference and was officially presented to Memphis University in a Liberty Bowl Memorial Stadium ceremony during the November 11, 1972, football game against the University of Cincinnati.

 TOM was initially named Shane at the suggestion of the breeder’s daughter.
 Once in Memphis, a contest was held to rename the mascot and over 2,500 entries were submitted to a committee chaired by Harry Pierotti.
 The list was reduced to two choices, Shane, and TOM, which stands for Tigers Of Memphis and TOM was the victor.
+The winning entry was submitted by Mrs. Lauraine Huddleston of Memphis.

 During his first few months in Memphis, TOM was housed in Highland Hundred member Bill Proctor's garage.
 TOM was later moved to the Memphis Zoo and put under the care of trainer Louie Bell.
 The tiger grew to weigh over 600 pounds, becoming one of the larger documented captive Bengal tigers.
 TOM served as a mascot for nearly 20 years until he died in February 1992.